 - Does the existing management aim to stay involved in the business?

-You must be sure that the business has no major problems.
-Preliminary due diligence must be completed before you make a firm offer for the business.
-The vendor’s sales memorandum usually glosses over the weak areas.
+You must be sure that the business you are buying has no major problems.
+Preliminary due diligence must be completed before you make a firm offer to buy.
+Be aware that the vendor’s sales memorandum will usually gloss over weak areas.

 It is unusual to have much access to a business before an offer has been accepted.
-Wait until you have agreed heads of termsheads of terms to do a more thorough investigation.
+Wait until you have agreed heads of terms to do a more thorough investigation.

-- Meet the vendor.
+- Meet the vendor in person.
 Try to visit the business.

 - Assess the key risks associated with future trading.

-- What is the prospective demand for the business' products or services?
+- What is the future demand likely to be for the business' products or services?

 - Are prices and margins rising or falling?

-You may need experts in several different areas, at different stages.
+You may need experts in several different areas, at different stages of your purchase.
 For example, specialists in:

 - market research, accounting, tax and legal due diligence;